H&M lines up to compete in booming sportswear market

-BERLIN/FRANKFURT Hennes & Mauritz (HMb.ST), the world's second-biggest clothing retailer, is launching a new sportswear line with the help of Sochi-bound Swedish Olympians in a bid to outpace discounters like Primark (ABF.L) that are snapping at its heels.
+BERLIN/FRANKFURT, Jan 9 Hennes & Mauritz , the world's second-biggest clothing retailer, is launching a new sportswear line with the help of Sochi-bound Swedish Olympians in a bid to outpace discounters like Primark that are snapping at its heels.

-While unlikely to pose a serious challenge to pricey performance gear dominated by Nike Inc (NKE.N) and Adidas AG (ADSGn.DE), H&M could chip away at their sales of casual and fitness wear.
+While unlikely to pose a serious challenge to pricey performance gear dominated by Nike Inc and Adidas AG , H&M could chip away at their sales of casual and fitness wear.

 "Consumers, particularly female, are looking for fashionable, yet functional apparel," said Euromonitor analyst Ashma Kunde.
 "Players like Nike and Adidas should be wary.
 H&M doesn't have the same technology but it has a price advantage."